hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 | 201703 | 69931 | 259522 | 993 |

 *Findings & Recommendations*
-- Findings: March saw a significant increase in visits and transactions compared to January and February, indicating improved conversions and user experience.
-February saw lower traffic and engagement, possibly due to seasonality or ineffective marketing campaigns.
+- Findings:
+  + March 2017 shows peak performance with the highest visits (69,931), pageviews (259,522), and transactions (993), indicating stronger shopping intent and conversion during this month.
+  + February 2017 had fewer visits and pageviews than January, yet generated more transactions, suggesting improved conversion efficiency despite shorter time (28 days).
+  + Traffic volume alone doesn’t guarantee sales — as seen in January (more visits than February but fewer transactions), highlighting the importance of engagement quality over quantity.
 - Recommendations:
-  + Investigate the specific reasons for growth in March to apply to other months.
-  + Boost marketing activities in February, focusing especially on improving content and user experience.
-  + Plan advertising budget allocation according to monthly traffic trends.
+  + Double down on campaigns in March to capitalize on naturally high user intent and traffic.
+  + Analyze February’s conversion strategies to replicate successful elements (e.g. UX, offers) across other months.
+  + Focus on visit quality by optimizing landing pages and user journeys — not just boosting raw traffic.

-**Query 02: Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)**
+**Query 02: Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit)**

 *Purpose*: Identify low-quality traffic sources (high bounce rate), then develop a strategy to optimize ad spend or improve target content.